kywsta/FlutterTraining/4_data_persistent.md

 - Pure Dart implementation (no native dependencies)
 - Excellent performance and low memory footprint
-- Simple and intuitive API
+- Simple and fast to setup
-- Cross-platform support (including web)
+- Support for all platforms
 - Built-in encryption support
-- Reactive UI updates with ValueListenable
+- Isolation support

 **Cons:**

 - NoSQL limitations for complex relational queries
-- Less mature ecosystem compared to SQLite
 - Manual data modeling required
 - Limited querying capabilities compared to SQL
+- No support for transactions
+- No reactive stream support

 ### 4.3.4 ObjectBox